STIFTMAN/Vigenere/README.md

 <p>I also included the function <code>Vigenere help</code> or <code>Vigenere.exe help</code> to show the syntax in shell.</p>

 <h2>Use</h2>
-<h3>Mode 'e'</h3>
+<h3>Mode '-e'</h3>
 <p>Example:<br>
 To encrypt a simple textfile, you have to write <code>Vigenere.exe test.txt e password</code> in your shell.<br>
-The given file of test.txt will be printed in console and the program is asking for a new filename for the encrypted file.
+The program is asking for a new filename for the encrypted file.
 The file will be created with all encrypted information.
 Warning: Existing files will be overwritten.

 Test-file with password of <code>password</code>: